yulanl2/ERD/README.md

 ```

 ## Notes
-- You do not need to fork or open a pull request for submissions.
 - Place your `.erd` file(s) at the repository root when working locally.
 - Keep filenames consistent with the convention `Firstname_Lastname.erd` unless instructed otherwise.